Fudgy Cottage Cheese Brownies

 • 1/2 cup cocoa powder

-• 3/4 cup whole wheat flour, I prefer King Arthur white whole wheat
+• 3/4 cup whole wheat flour, I recommend King Arthur golden wheat flour or whole wheat pastry flour.

 • 1/2 tsp baking soda